 Preparing for an MNA review

-The MNA review includes a visit to the school to gather evidence about the effectiveness of the school’s assessment for national qualifications.
+Managing National Assessment (MNA) reviews include a school visit to gather evidence about the effectiveness of a school’s assessment for national qualifications.

 Arrangements for the visit

-• selects teachers in the learning areas/departments to be interviewed by the School Relationship Manager
+• selects teachers in the learning areas or departments to be interviewed by the School Relationship Manager

-• brief staff and students about the evidence sought, including possible questions that may be asked (PDF, 268KB)
+• briefs staff and students about the evidence sought, including possible questions that may be asked

 • prepares a meeting schedule